 Investments are a great way to generate value.
-Although it’s not the sexiest type of investments, those associated with developing relationships can easily outweigh those in stocks and bonds.
+Although it’s not the sexiest type of investment, those associated with developing relationships can easily outweigh those in stocks and bonds.

 Investing in relationships is so effective that in a recently commissioned study where we surveyed sales professionals across North America, 98% agreed that relationships were the most important part of their success.